Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab4/module1/module1.rst

 **Test Ansible communication with BIG-IP**

-#.
-Type ``ssh admin@<BIG-IP Private IP Address (eth0)>``.
-This will timeout so security permissions will need to be added in AWS.
-#.
 You will now need to setup security permissions on AWS EC2 console so that Ansible can communicate with the BIG-IP.
 #.
 In the AWS EC2 console go to Network Interfaces and Filter by your studentID.
 #.
 Select the Interface labeled "Primary network interface".
 #.
 In the bottom area look for the "Primary private IPv4 IP:"